Missouri Attorney General not aware committee looking to strip $6.8 million from his budget

 House budget committee chairman Scott Fitzpatrick (R-Shell Knob) tells Missourinet the group voted to give the funding to the public defender system’s budget.

 “There was nobody there to represent the attorney general when the amendment was offered,” says Fitzpatrick.
 “As a result of that, I think that probably is a large part of the reason the amendment passed.
 If they weren’t aware, I don’t know what to tell them about that.
 Anybody who wanted the amendment packet could’ve gotten it starting probably about 8:30 yesterday morning.
-We didn’t vote on that one until sometime between 9 and 10 ‘o clock last night.”
+We didn’t vote on that one until sometime between nine and ten o’clock last night.”

 The state’s 370 public defenders are handling more than 80,000 cases per year.
 The Missouri Public Defender System has requested $67 million for next fiscal year’s budget.
 Governor Greitens (R) has proposed $44 million.